TFCindy/plsql-window-functions-munezero-cindy/README.md

 ORDER BY total_spent DESC;

 ```
+Query Results Analysis:

+-Customers are segmented into 4 spending quartiles, with Jane Smith in Q1 (top 25%)

+-40% of customers fall into the top two quartiles, contributing significantly to revenue

+-The cumulative distribution shows that 80% of customers have spending of 25,000 RWF or less
 Interpretation: The quartile analysis successfully segments customers into value tiers, identifying the top 25% who drive disproportionate revenue.
 The cumulative distribution shows that 80% of customers spend 25,000 RWF or less, revealing significant potential for revenue growth in lower tiers.
 ## Step 5: GitHub Repository